-- 1. BPD members shall not restrict the rights of any person to criticize law enforcement through speech, unless the person is endangering a BPD member or another person, or is physically interfering with law enforcement action. - 2.
-BPD members shall not take any action in retaliation against any person who exercises their First Amendment rights to comment on or protest any police activity.
-This includes retaliation by ordering persons or groups to disperse, or by stopping, detaining, searching, arresting, issuing a citation to, or threatening to stop, detain, search, arrest or issue a citation to any person or group. - 3.
-BPD members shall not conduct activity beyond the IAP without supervisory approval unless criminal activity is identified. - 4.
-BPD members shall not use force in response to a person engaging in legally protected speech or a lawful assembly unless the person poses an imminent threat to the safety of a BPD member or others. - 5.
-BPD members shall not engage in intimidation or harassment toward persons participating in assemblies or protests.
-Such prohibited intimidation and harassment include, but are not limited to, verbal threats and profanity, use of video recorders to harass, and displaying a weapon for the purpose of intimidation. - 6.
-BPD members shall not arrest a person engaged in First Amendment activity unless there is individualized probable cause to believe that the person has committed a crime.
-This means that a BPD member may not arrest any person unless the member has sufficient objective facts based on the member's own knowledge, or reliable and trustworthy information provided by other members or third parties, to establish probable cause that the person committed a crime.
-BPD members may not arrest any person engaged in First Amendment activity based on the fact that other persons engaged in the same First Amendment activity also engage in violent or otherwise unlawful conduct. - EXAMPLE: A group of 300 persons march together in the streets and on the sidewalks engaged in political protest.
-Five persons break from the group, smash several storefront windows, and then rejoin the group.
-BPD members may identify and arrest the five persons who smashed windows based on their personal conduct.
-BPD members may not arrest others in the group based on their association with the five persons who broke the window, because there is no individualized probable cause that the other members of the group committed a crime or did anything other than engage in First Amendment protected activity.
+- 9. Members shall not restrict the rights of any person to criticize law enforcement through speech, unless the person is endangering another member or person, or is physically interfering with law enforcement action. - Members shall not take any action in retaliation against any person who exercises their First Amendment rights to comment on or protest any police activity.
+This includes retaliation by ordering persons or groups to disperse, or by stopping, detaining, searching, arresting, issuing a citation to, or threatening to stop, detain, search, arrest or issue a citation to any person or group. - 11.
+Members shall not conduct activity beyond the IAP without supervisory approval unless criminal activity is identified. - 12.
+Members shall not use force in response to a person engaging in legally protected speech or a lawful assembly unless the person poses an imminent threat to the safety of a member or others. - 13.
+Members shall not engage in intimidation or harassment toward persons participating in assemblies or protests.
+Such prohibited intimidation and harassment includes, but is not limited to, verbal threats and profanity, use of video recorders to harass, and displaying a weapon for the purpose of intimidation. - 14.
+Members shall not arrest a person engaged in First Amendment activity unless there is individualized probable cause to believe that the person has committed a crime.
+This means that a member may not arrest any person unless the member has sufficient objective facts based on the member's own knowledge, or reliable and trustworthy information provided by other members or third parties, to establish probable cause that the person committed a crime.
+Members may not arrest any person engaged in First Amendment activity based on the fact that other persons engaged in the same First Amendment activity also engage in violent or otherwise unlawful conduct.